simsam8/idd-solafune/report/report.md

 - Skip connections
 - CUP (Cascaded Upsampler)

 TransUNet is very similar to its predecessor UNet.
-It consists of an encoder and decoder.
-The main difference in TransUNet is the Introduction of a transformer in the encoder.
+It consists of an encoder and decoder architecture, where the main difference is the introduction of a transformer in the encoder as seen in \ref{transunet}.

-- Run with frozen start on N first epochs
+The decoder block called CUP, short for Cascaded Upsampler, consists of multiple upsampling blocks, which is made up of a 2x bilinear upsampler followed by two convolutional blocks.
+The decoder also uses skip connections from the CNN encoder, and passes them into the first convolutional block in the corresponding upsampling stage.

+In our implementation we use ResNet50-VisionTransformer for the hybrid encoder, using pre-trained weights loaded from the `timm` library.
+We implement the base version of TransUNet as they do in [@chen2021transunet].
+As we have are using more than three channels in the input, we had to replace the first layer of the resnet encoder.
+Otherwise the hybrid-encoder remains unmodified.

-![TransUNet architecture [@chen2021transunet]](../trans_unet/img/transunet.png)
+![TransUNet architecture [@chen2021transunet]\label{transunet}](../trans_unet/img/transunet.png)

 ## Ensemble Models